Kozea/pygal/docs/documentation/output.rst

 -----

-It is possible to get the xml etree root element of the chart (or lxml etree node if lxml is installed) by calling the ``render_tree`` method:
+It is possible to get the xml etree root element of the chart by calling the ``render_tree`` method:

 .. code-block:: python